 Today, thousands of Canadian women are living with ovarian cancer and another 2,800 will be diagnosed this year.

-The Walk celebrates the hope we carry with us every day – the hope for a future without this disease.
+The Walk celebrates the hope I carry with me every day – the hope for a future without this disease.